- Aesthetic Challenges

 - Select systems and products that are "use-and user-appropriate" and support functional and psychological goals of individual spaces as well as the entire facility.

 - Avoid a "one size fits all" design approach.
-Also see WBDG Accessible—Plan for Flexibility and Design for the Changing Workplace.
+Also see WBDG Accessible—Beyond Accessibility to Universal Design and Design for the Changing Workplace.

 - Look at design problems as unique opportunities for creativity and innovation in the selection of products and systems.
 See WBDG Aesthetic Opportunities and Aesthetic Challenges.